Glatzli/model_comparison_codes/README.md

 Modeling a cold air pool in the Inn Valley: A model intercomparison study
-GOAL: till end of the year/mid Jan 1. draft of full thesis
+GOAL: till end of the year/mid Jan 1. draft of full thesis!

 ToDo:
-- compute running mean of RASO for calculating CAP depth
-- add wind speed & dir profiles to vert. plots!
--
-- würde zunehmende CAP depth beim Taleingang erwarten => aufgrund inversionen um 04UTC

 - which measure for humidity? plot evtl dewpoint depression

+- timeseries of depth of CAP:
+  	when 3 model levels with dT/dz < 0 => CAP depth
+  -> compute running mean of RASO for calculating CAP depth

-- timeseries of depth of CAP? how to define? inversion? pot temp increase w height? need to define a threshold -> paper: defined a threshhold for a stable layer => works only for a CBL! plot then height below threshold over full domain -> just use level below threshold consistent for all models => be careful in the interpretation (f.e.
+  	(need to define a threshold -> paper: defined a threshhold for a stable layer => works only for a CBL! plot then height below threshold over full domain -> just use level below threshold consistent for all models => be careful in the interpretation (f.e.
 10 m difference - but model level distance is for 1 model 10m